General questions

 - The MSc in Hydrology will continue to exist and remains the only programme of its kind in the Netherlands.

-How are prospective students being informed?
+How have prospective students been informed?

 Impact on staff